aridjayarecipes/cutesrecipes.web.app/content/post/1796-recipe-of-favorite-healthy-desserts-carrot-cake.md

 ##### Instructions to make Healthy Desserts-Carrot Cake🥕:

-1. First preheat the oven to 180 degrees. -Mic the eggs with “sugar&#34; and cinnamon.
+1. First preheat the oven to 180 degrees. -Mic the eggs with “sugar" and cinnamon.
 1. Then add the carrots and apples and then the other ingredients. -Pour into mass and bake for 25 minutes. ✨
 1. It is very delicious in itself, but you can also add unsweetened whipped cream to the top with mascarpone.  - Enjoy!